 This will flash the firmware to your electron locally (over USB) to prevent consuming data from over-the-air firmware updates.

-If you want to use the examples in Particle Build (Web IDE), you need to copy and paste the example source into a new project and then add each of the libraries that it needs.
+If you want to use the examples in the Particle Web IDE, you need to copy and paste the example source into a new project and then add each of the libraries that it needs.

 For example, the oled-locator project has this project.properties.